bigfoot-5/autonomous-manipulation/docs/CreatingRobotGripperAssembly.md

-## To create a launch file of the assembly of ur5e robot and robotiq_2f_85 gripper
+# To create a launch file of the assembly of ur5e robot and robotiq_2f_85 gripper

+This guide provides step-by-step instructions to set up an assembly of UR5 robot and Robotiq_2f85 gripper using the individual xacro files.
+The guide covers creating a xacro file for assembly which instantiate the robot xacro and gripper xacro, generating assembly urdf, creating launch file using Moveit setup assistance and finally launching RViz simulation.

-# Create a new ROS package
+## Create a new ROS package
 In `ur5_ws/src` folder

 ```bash